J0vid/Colormesh/README.md

 ## If the sampling template is upside-down, set flip.delaunay = TRUE
 specimen.sampling.template = tri.surf(consensus.array, perimeter.map, 3, test.image, flip.delaunay = TRUE)
 ```

-The images below show the resulting plot of flip.delaunay = TRUE/FALSE
+The images below show the outcomes of the flip.delaunay logical argument.

 ![Outline example](images/test_image_flip_right.png) | ![Outline example](images/test_image_flip_wrong.png)

-## Setting the sampling circle size
+### Setting the sampling circle size

 The *rgb.measure* function measures the RGB values of the points sampled from the unwarped specimen images (at the points identified above in the *tri.surf* function).
 In this function, the user provides the file path to the folder containing the unwarped (to the consensus shape) images that are to be sampled, followed by the .csv containing the image names with the 2nd column specified (unwarped image names are in the second column), "specimen.sampling.template" (which provides sampling coordinates), the user-specified size of the sampling circle **radius** in pixels (px.radius = 0 will only sample the pixel located at the centroid of the triangle), and the logical argument for whether you would like to apply the linear transform (based on international standard IEC 61966-2-1:1999),to convert sRGB values to linearized values.